Venue: Virtual Meeting/Remote - Please use links on the Agenda Front Sheet to join the virtual meeting

 5) There was a debate on the exact number of homes to be realised as part of the development.
 It was confirmed that as part of the 25 year plan for the project, the numbers of new houses will be 10,000, as endorsed by the GLA and the Mayor of London and reflective of funding received.
 It was noted that additional clarification on this point was required during further scrutiny.

-7) It was agreed that scrutiny comments relating to the number of ‘green’ jobs would be included in the final submission.
+8) It was agreed that scrutiny comments relating to the range of ‘green’ jobs would be included in the final submission.
 As part of the skills academy on site, training for appropriate ‘green’ occupations would be included.

 The Chair thanked the Leader and Officers and asked them to leave the meeting to allow the Panel to discuss their work programme.